cloudpanel-io/docs/v2/docs/frontend-area/varnish-cache/settings.md

 ## Cache Tag Prefix

 The **Cache Tag Prefix** is the main cache tag used on every page.
-Other cache tags are using this prefix in front.
+Other cache tags use this prefix in front.

 ## Excluded Params